Now Enrolling Infants, Toddlers, Preschoolers

 9. An infant’s head must remain uncovered during sleep.

 If the family is going to be late picking up their child, every effort must be made to contact the program staff.
-A late pickup fee of $45.00 will be administered if the family is more than 5 minutes late regardless of the reason.
+A late pickup fee of $45.00 will be administered if the family is even 1 minute late regardless of the reason.
 A family member calling the staff to announce a late pick does not dismiss the late pickup fee.
 Additionally, $1.00 will be administered for each minute the family is late after the first 5 minutes.
-The Late Pickup Fee is administered to each child that has not been picked up.
+In the case of siblings, the Late Pickup Fee is administered to each child.

 We are excited to learn about your family's values and celebrate milestones in the life of your child.
 While we do not hold holiday parties, we can discuss ways that your child can share special moments with their friends at school.
 Please refrain from bringing any treats or snack (packaged or homemade) to the program.
 Families are not asked to bring any party favors or trinkets for celebrations, but you are welcome to share stickers, temporary tattoos, fun pencils or markers if you feel so inclined.